gamemanual0/gm0/source/docs/common-mechanisms/dead-wheels.rst

 - Odd mounting points

 .. note:: The Through-Bore encoders have a very high CPR (8k).
 The REV Hub transmits velocity in a 16-bit signed integer.
 This means it can only communicate a maximum value of 2^15 (which is 32768).
 Thus, it only takes 4 rotations a second (32k / 8k = 4) for the velocity value on the REV Hub to experience an `integer overflow <https://en.wikipedia.org/wiki/Integer_overflow?oldformat=true>`_.
 This is primarily a concern when dealing with motion profiling.
 The popular, existing tools (Road Runner and FTCLib) have `mechanisms for dealing with this issue <https://github.com/acmerobotics/road-runner-quickstart/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/util/Encoder.java>`_ so this is not a concern and should not sway your design decision.
 Just keep this detail in mind once you start programming.

-Redux Through Bore Encoder
-^^^^^^^^^^^^^^^^^^^^^^^^^^

-The `Redux Through Bore Encoder <https://axon-robotics.com/products/redux-encoder>`_ is a relatively new (and therefore less-tested) option compared to REV Through-Bore Encoders, however are cheaper and share many of the same benefits.

-**Advantages:**

-- Through-bore design is very robust and easy to design with
-- Cheaper than REV Through-Bores
-- High CPR
-- Easy Wiring
-- Smaller than REV Through-Bore encoders
-- goBILDA-compatible mounting
-- 12 mm REX Bore

-**Disadvantages:**

-- Less tested than REV Through-Bores
-- Still quite large compared to nonthrough-bore options

-.. note:: These encoders have a very high CPR (4k).
-The REV Hub transmits velocity in a 16-bit signed integer.
-This means it can only communicate a maximum value of 2^15 (which is 32768).
-Thus, it only takes 8 rotations a second (32k / 4k = 8) for the velocity value on the REV Hub to experience an `integer overflow <https://en.wikipedia.org/wiki/Integer_overflow?oldformat=true>`_.
-This is primarily a concern when dealing with motion profiling.
-The popular, existing tools (Road Runner and FTCLib) have `mechanisms for dealing with this issue <https://github.com/acmerobotics/road-runner-quickstart/blob/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/util/Encoder.java>`_ so this is not a concern and should not sway your design decision.
-Just keep this detail in mind once you start programming.

 U.S. Digital S4T
 ^^^^^^^^^^^^^^^^